 Bio Experience the world through the eyes of National Geographic photographers.

-Discover Instagram posts, photos and videos taken by National Geographic (@natgeo)
+List of Instagram medias taken by National Geographic (@natgeo)

 Photo by @williamodaniels for @natgeo.
 Bangladesh, Dhaka.
 Sanjida Sahajahan, 11, was a healthy toddler when the common bacterium pneumococcus devastated her brain.
 When I met her last year, she couldn’t talk, couldn't walk and couldn’t eat alone.
 She wasn’t vaccinated for pneumonia because developing countries didn’t have the PCV vaccine when she was a kid.
 It is only in 2015 that Bangladesh started to use the PCV vaccines.
 This picture was published as part of the story « Why vaccines matter » in the Novembre issue of tte magazine.

 Photo by @CristinaMittermeier // Who is your best friend?
 Perhaps my favorite moment during a recent trip to a village just outside the Maasai Mara Wildlife Reserve, was to capture the infinite patience of this dog as these Maasai kids showered him with love. #followme at @CristinaMittermeier to see more images of our beautiful planet.
 With @PaulNicklen @EPixNix and @LNixPix @thephotosociety @natgeocreative @sea_legacy #love #dog #pet #friend #gratitude #friends